Dornier 228: Design

-The Dornier 228 is a twin-engine general purpose aircraft, capable of transporting up to 19 passengers or various cargoes.
-It is powered by a pair of Garrett TPE331 turboprop engines.
-The Dornier 228 is commonly classified as a Short Takeoff and Landing (STOL)-capable aircraft, being capable of operating from rough runways and in hot climates.
-This capability has been largely attributed to the type's supercritical wing which generates large amounts of lift at slow speeds.
-The Dornier 228 is typically promoted for its versatility, low operational costs, and a high level of reliability – possessing a dispatch reliability of 99%.
-RUAG Aviation have claimed that no other aircraft in the same class may carry as much cargo or as many passengers over a comparable distance as fast as the Dornier 228 NG.

-The rectangular shape of the Dornier 228's fuselage section and large side-loading doors make it particularly suitable for utility operators, which is a market that Dornier had targeted with the type from the onset.
-According to Flight International, one of the more distinguishing features of the Dornier 228 is the supercritical wing used.
-The structure of the wing is atypical, consisting of a box formed from four integrally-milled alloy panels.
-Kevlar is used for the ribs, stringers, trailing edge and fowler flaps, and the wing's leading edge is conventional alloy sheet metal.
-Benefits of this wing over conventional methodology include a 15% reduction in weight, the elimination of 12,000 rivets, and lowering the per-aircraft manufacturing workload by roughly 340 man hours.
+Dornier 228 is commonly classified as a Short Takeoff and Landing (STOL) aircraft, capable of operating from shorter and unpaved runways.
+This capability is largely attributed to the type's supercritical wing which generates a higher lift at slower speeds.
+The wing is atypical and one of the more distinguishing features of the aircraft.
+It is in the form of a rectangular box formed from four integrally-milled alloy panels.
+Kevlar is used for the ribs, stringers, trailing edge and fowler flaps, with the wing's leading edge made of conventional alloy sheet metal.
+Benefits of this wing over conventional methodology include an estimated 15% reduction in weight, the elimination of large number of rivets, and lowering the per-aircraft manufacturing workload by roughly 340 man hours.
 Both the fuselage and tail are of a conventional design, but make use of chemical milling in order to save weight.